Sabircodr/DAA_sem4/README.md

 # Design of Algorithm and Analysis (DAA) Practical Lab Programs

 Welcome to the repository for the programs of Design of Algorithm and Analysis Lab.
-This repository contains implementations of various algorithms and problem-solving techniques covered in the lab sessions.
+This repository contains implementations(code and output) of various algorithms and problem-solving techniques covered in the lab sessions.

 ## Table of Contents